 The Super Bowl is coming up and every year, I take full advantage of the opportunity to make a bunch of appetizers, finger food, and cocktails.
 This hot vegan spinach artichoke dip is PERFECT for your Super Bowl celebration because not only is it packed with veggies and made from real ingredients, but it’s straight up delicious, AND has left omnivores dumbfounded that it’s vegan and isn’t made with dairy cheese.

-Seriously, just look at it.
+Just look at it.
 SO cheesy!
 It’s stretchy, meltable and gooey too, just like a good spinach artichoke dip should be.
 Step aside, Daiya!

 This vegan spinach artichoke dip uses tapioca starch to create a thick and gooey cashew “mozzarella” base.
 Tapioca starch is an all-natural starch made from dehydrated manioc, a root vegetable similar to yucca.
 It gives the most amazing cheese-like texture to vegan cheesy items made from scratch.